Just a few of the many questions we have received!

 Q: Can I smoke on board?

 Smoking has become very restrictive.
 However, some smoking is permitted in designated areas of ships, like the casino.
-No smoking is allowed in cabins and on some ships, that also includes your private balcony.
+Smoking is not allowed in cabins and on some ships, that also includes your private balcony.
 E-Cigarettes are treated in the same way as traditional cigarettes.
 Some ships have dedicated smoking rooms or 'cigar lounges'.

 Q: What travel Insurance do I need?

 Fairway Cruises caution you to obtain travel and liability insurance before departure.
 Fairway Cruises may request proof of policy before you will be allowed to travel.
-Apart from medical emergencies and repatriation, in most cases, including preexisting conditions, cover needs to extend to your golf clubs and liability while playing - including golf buggies, damage, accident etc plus the standard cruise, flight and trip abandonment.
+Apart from medical emergencies and repatriation, in most cases, including preexisting conditions, cover can extend to extend to your golf clubs and liability while playing - including golf buggies, damage, accident etc plus the standard cruise, flight and trip abandonment.
+Follow the link on our website at the foot of every page, to get the best possible quotes guaranteed!
 You are subject to the cruise lines cancellation policies and their terms and conditions of passage.

 Q: What should I pack for my trip?